 What is it?

-The Y62 Nissan Patrol is the Japanese brand’s flagship SUV in markets that love big off-roaders including Australia, the Middle East, and the United States where it’s sold as the Armada.
-Having been around in some markets since 2010, although it didn’t launch here in Australia until 2013, it’s safe to say that the Patrol is getting on in years, although it’s been given a drastic facelift to try and bring it up to scratch for this decade.
+The 2021 Nissan Patrol is the Japanese brand’s flagship SUV in markets that love big off-roaders including Australia, the Middle East, and the United States where it’s sold as the Armada.
+Having been around in some markets since 2010 – although the Y62 didn’t launch here in Australia until 2013 – it’s safe to say that the Patrol is getting on in years, although it’s been given a drastic facelift to try and bring it up to scratch for this decade.